banderous/getpack/docs/index.md

 ### Upgrades

-GetPack upgrades a package when its version number in the project manifest has changes since the last `gpSync`.
+GetPack upgrades a package when its version number in the project manifest has changed since the last `gpSync`.

-The upgrade process allows users to keep local changes if desired, and package authors to rename and move files when publishing new versions.
+The upgrade process allows users to keep local changes if desired and allows package authors to rename and move files when publishing new versions.

 GetPack performs a three-way comparison between the **current** version installed in the project, the **incoming** version to be installed, and the **local** files as they currently exist in the project.